Holographic Schwinger Effect in Anisotropic Media: Abstract

 \section{Abstract}

-Using the guage/gravity correspondence, we discuss the holographic Schwinger effect in anisotropic backgrond.
-First of all, we compute the separating length of the particle-antiparticle pairs at different anisotropic background which is specified by dynamical exponent $\nu$ with the isotropic case is $\nu= 1$.
-Then it is found that the maximum separating length $x$ decreases with the increasing of dynamical exponent $\nu$.
-This can be regarded as the virtual particles become real ones more easily.
-Subsequently, we find that the potential barrier is reduced by dynamical exponent $\nu$, warp factor coefficient $c$ and chemical potential $\mu$ at small distance.
-Moreover, we also find the critical electric field is reduced by the chemical potential and dynamical exponent, but enhanced by the warp factor coefficient.
+According to gauge/gravity correspondence, we study the holographic Schwinger effect within an anisotropic background.
+Firstly, the separate length of the particle-antiparticle pairs is computed within the context of an anisotropic background which is parameterized by dynamical exponent $\nu$.
+It is found that the maximum separate length $x$ increases with the increase of dynamical exponent $\nu$.
+By analyzing the potential energy, we find that the potential barrier increases with the dynamical exponent $\nu$ at a small separate distance.
+This observation implies that the Schwinger effect within an anisotropic background is comparatively weaker when contrasted with its manifestation in an isotropic background.
+Finally, we also find that the Schwinger effect in the transverse direction is weakened compared to the parallel direction in the anisotropic background, which is consistent with the top-down model.